 ^aTeachers, parents, and assessors independently rated children's behavior.
 Within-rater correlations across summary scores were significant and in the modest to high range (above .50 and below .92) depending on the specific measure.
-Across-rater correlations of summary scores were not statistically significant, indicating that children may exhibit different levels of social and emotional skills depending on the observational setting and adult expectations.
+White Center parents tended to rate their children as high in social skills, leading to a low level of variability and low parent reporter intercorrelations.
+Across-rater correlations of summary scores were statistically significant and in the small to modest range (.24 to .40) indicating that children may exhibit somewhat different levels of social and emotional skills depending on the observational setting and adult expectations.